bsantanad/movies/README.md

 ./ttbd-passwd -p <path to user dir> <username>
 ```
 you'll be prompted to enter a password, and that's it.
 Simple as that

+### container

+if you want to use the Containerfile included in the project you have to
+create a directory called `users` at the same directory that the Containerfile
+is.
+Then you want to use the `ttbd-passwd` script to create users in that
+directory

 [tcf]: https://github.com/intel/tcf